-The National Hand Hygiene Initiative was established to develop a national hand hygiene culture-change program that standardised hand hygiene practice and placement of alcohol-based hand rub in every Australian hospital.
+The National Hand Hygiene Initiative was established by the Commission in 2008 to develop a national hand hygiene culture-change program that standardised hand hygiene practice and placement of alcohol-based hand rub in every Australian hospital.

-To meet Action 3.8 of the Preventing and Controlling Healthcare-Associated Infection Standard, health service organisations should have a hand hygiene program that is:
+Action 3.8 of the National Safety and Quality Health Service Preventing and Controlling Healthcare-Associated Infection Standard requires health service organisations to have a hand hygiene program that is:

-This online module is designed to be used by health service organisations as part of their orientation program for the workforce in infection prevention and control.
+The hand hygiene online learning modules are designed for health service organisations to use as part of their orientation program for healthcare workers.
+These modules provide education on hand hygiene and, more broadly, the principles of infection prevention and control.

 Hand hygiene resources